Resettlement and humanitarian admission - Croatia

 As a way to monitor their activities, when partner organisations receive written questions about Croatia, they forward them to the Ministry of the Interior, so they monitor the type of information refugees are looking for.

-In terms of information provision, Croatia carries out face-to-face information sessions through UNHCR during this phase.
+Croatia carries out face-to-face information sessions through UNHCR during this phase.

-In terms of information provision, activities are directly provided by Croatia in face-to-face sessions.
+Information provision is directly provided by Croatia in face-to-face sessions.

 Currently Croatia does not implement resettlement and humanitarian admission programmes.